craftingcity/RollHighOrDie/Core Rules/Character Rules/Surviving.md

 When you are Travelling or Resting you may fulfill your character's need for Water.
 A Ration contains a full day's Water - one gallon.

 When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Water you've drank.

+If you drink a Full Ration, you are no longer under the 'Dehydrated' condition.

+If you drink a Half Ration, you gain the ''

 ## Rest
 Rest allows your body to perform the unconscious processes that will rejuvenate and recuperate your physical and mental health.